Faust.js Framework Guide

 Push Initial Commits to Your Repository

-To deploy your project to Atlas, it will need to be available on a remote GitHub, Bitbucket or GitLab repository.
+To deploy your project to our Headless Platform, it will need to be available on a remote GitHub, Bitbucket or GitLab repository.
 The Faust.js installation process lets us initialize a local repository for the project.

 Create a new remote repository, and then run the following commands to initialize and configure your local and remote repositories: